Parmigiano Reggiano cheese landscape

 The survival of the cowsheds

-Now, we see a preservation of the features of the Parmigiano Reggiano cheese landscape.
-Hence this situation has left important signs on the human landscape.
-As a result, the features founded eight centuries ago in the convents of the Cistercian and Benedictine monks.
+Today, we see a preservation of the features of the Parmigiano Reggiano cheese landscape.
+Hence this situation has left important signs on the human landscape, the features founded eight centuries ago in the convents of the Cistercian and Benedictine monks.
 In fact, the possibility to sell the milk at a price far higher than the normal yield has allowed the survival of thousands of family-owned cowsheds.
 Otherwise destined to disappear due to the high running costs.
 It has contributed also to the preservation of many small centers of the high hills and the mountains.

 The cattle breeds

 Of course, even in Emilia Romagna, we saw the depopulation of areas where they practiced a marginal agriculture.
 But the Parmigiano Reggiano cheese has contained the phenomenon.
-Worth a note, here the native cattle breeds were two.
-As a result, we have the “Bianca Modenese”, nowadays almost disappeared.
-And also the “Reggiana”, with fawn color, that some small nucleus remained.
-Today, the most important breed is the Italian Frisona with a black and white color.
-As well as the “Bruna” with grey color.
+Worth a note, here the native cattle breeds were two: the “Bianca Modenese”, nowadays almost disappeared, and the “Reggiana”, with fawn color, that some small nucleus remained.
+Today, the most important breed is the Italian Frisona with a black and white color, as well the “Bruna” with grey color.

 The Red coming from the East

 The “Rossa Reggiana” (Red from Reggio) is a cattle breed of an ancient lineage.
 It seems that it came in Italy in the 6th century, from the great plains of Eastern Europe, with the Lombards.
 As a result, It was common until the fifties in the triangle Piacenza-Parma-Reggio.
 Then, within a few years, the rustic Rossa Reggiana practically disappeared.
 In fact, in 1981, in the province of Reggio, they were just 985.
-Today, however, the “Red” is slowly returning to life, above all for its milk.
-Because it has particularly high fat and protein values, in particular for the casein.
-Characteristics that make it the starting point for high-quality cheeses.
-In fact, according to its fans, they make it the ideal milk to have the “true” Parmigiano Reggiano.
+Today, however, the “Red” is slowly returning to life, above all for its milk that has particularly high fat and protein values, in particular for the casein, characteristics that make it the starting point for high-quality cheeses.
+According to its fans, they make it the ideal milk to have the “true” Parmigiano Reggiano.